hacks-guide/Guide_Wii/docs/fr_FR/bluebomb.md

 1. Copy `boot.elf` from the hackmii_installer_v1.2 `.zip` to the root of your flash drive.

     - (If attempting to fix a brick, you should also copy the homebrew app you wish to use to /apps/)
-    - (Even for a Wii mini, bootmini.elf will **not** work, its purpose is entirely different and unrelated.
+    - (Même dans le cas d'une Wii Mini, bootmini.elf **ne marchera pas** ; son rôle est tout à fait différent et sans rapport.
 Use boot.elf in all cases).

     ![](/images/exploits/bluebomb/usb-exploit.png)